andrewhao/andrewhao.github.io/source/_posts/2016-01-07-getting-started-with-elixir.markdown

 end
 ```

-Pattern matching is cool.
+Pattern matching is fun.
+(More on this...?)

-Arranging files in Elixir project
+Arranging files in Elixir project: modulizing files.

 ```elixir
 defmodule Base do